Kobalt VS Craftsman Hand Tools

 If you’re looking for great quality at an affordable price, then Kobalt tools can be ideally suited for your needs.
 This tool set comes packaged in a secure toolbox containing spacious shelves with clear markings.

 The set comes with a packet of midget wrenches and allen keys for both metric and SAE projects, which can be useful when handling delicate work in confined spaces.
-The` collection features a small number of wrenches, but the items available in this category represent the man sizes used in most auto repair jobs, ranging from 8 – 13 mm for metric and ¼” to 9/16” for imperial work.
+The collection features a small number of wrenches, but the items in this category represent the man sizes used in most auto repair jobs, ranging from 8 – 13 mm for metric and ¼” to 9/16” for imperial work.

 The labeling and arrangement of the tools allow for easy identification by the user.
-Smaller sockets integrated with keyless designs are available, ranging from 5 – 11 mm on the metric side, and 7/32” to 7/16” on the SAE side.
+Smaller sockets integrated with keyless designs are available, ranging from 5 – 11 mm on the metric side and 7/32” to 7/16” on the SAE side.

 Pros